lookfrost/lookfrost/README.md

 **Gaming** — Story-driven, cinematic, immersive.
 Loved: The Last of Us, SOMA, God of War (2018), Elden Ring, Control, Cyberpunk 2077, Ghost of Tsushima.
 Basically anything with a strong narrative, mood, or world that makes you feel something.

 **Linux** — Arch Linux / EndeavourOS enthusiast.
-Desktop environments: KDE Plasma, GNOME, Sway, bspwm, Awesome, and a bunch of others I've either loved or ditched (RIP Hyprland, we had fun).
+Cycled through Qtile, Hyprland, KDE Plasma, and a bunch of others exploring different workflows.
 Deep dive into customization and ricing.

 **Tech & AI** — Self-hosting (frostserver), local models (Qwen2.5 7B), automation with OpenClaw.
 Built a React-based Duolingo English Test practice app; scored 120.